apache/gobblin/gobblin-docs/sources/QueryBasedSource.md

 # Introduction
 [`QueryBasedSource`](https://github.com/linkedin/gobblin/blob/master/gobblin-core/src/main/java/gobblin/source/extractor/extract/QueryBasedSource.java)
 represents a category of sources whose data is pulled by sending queries.
-A dataset of A source is identified as a [`SourceEntity`](https://github.com/linkedin/gobblin/blob/master/gobblin-core/src/main/java/gobblin/source/extractor/extract/QueryBasedSource.java#L96).
+A dataset of a source is identified as a [`SourceEntity`](https://github.com/linkedin/gobblin/blob/master/gobblin-core/src/main/java/gobblin/source/extractor/extract/QueryBasedSource.java#L96).
 Query can be done by sending HTTP requests or SQL commands.
-A source often, not always, has a corresponding [`QueryBasedExtractor`](https://github.com/linkedin/gobblin/blob/master/gobblin-core/src/main/java/gobblin/source/extractor/extract/QueryBasedExtractor.java), which defines the way and implements common routines to extract data from the source.
+A source often, but not always, has a corresponding [`QueryBasedExtractor`](https://github.com/linkedin/gobblin/blob/master/gobblin-core/src/main/java/gobblin/source/extractor/extract/QueryBasedExtractor.java), which defines the way and implements common routines to extract data from the source.